wp-plugins/speed-contact-bar/README.txt

 == Screenshots ==

-1. The contact bar in black with headline, phone number, cell phone number, e-mail address, Facebook icon and Google Plus icons on top of a webpage
+1. The contact bar in black with headline, phone number, cell phone number, e-mail address, icons of Facebook icon and Google Plus icons on top of a webpage
 2. The options page of the contact bar in the WordPress backend

 == Changelog ==

+= 1.2 =
+Added Pinterest option

 = 1.1 =
 * Fixed incorrect call of a non-static method in the admin area